grululu/GarminDataExportAndAnalysis/README.md

 # Garmin Connect data export
-**About this project:** The main idea of this project is to not only extract all activities data from Garmin Connect for those who use its system, but also to organize both GPX and CSV data on a **PostGIS** database.
+**About this project:** The main idea of this project is to not only extract all activities data from Garmin Connect for those who use its system

 :warning: **Obviously, this project has no relation to Garmin and its use should be tke care of its rigth**.